 STPs’ other preferred function, Ti, is deeply logical.
 It is constantly formulating and refining its own strategies, methods, and techniques.
-This is why STPs relish activities that involve developing strategies and honing their skills, such as perfecting their golf swing, starting a business, performing a surgery, repairing a car, and so on.
+This is why STPs relish activities that involve developing strategies and honing their skills, such as perfecting their perfecting their golf swing, starting a business, performing a surgery, repairing a car, coaching a team, and so on.

 STPs, especially ESTPs, also enjoy some degree of interaction with people.
 This stems from another of their personality functions, Extraverted Feeling (Fe), which prompts them to “rub elbows” with others in a brotherly sort of way.
 While STPs may have some measure of interest in helping people, this desire can be viewed as ultimately less important to them (as Thinking types) than having regular opportunities to engage their Ti and Se.

 - Athletic official / referee

 - Bartender (especially ESTPs)

 - Custom wood-working / furniture maker (ISTPs)